GxnBytes/aws-scalable-webapp/README.md

-# 🚨Threat Detection & Monitoring Lab
+# 🚨 Threat Detection & Monitoring Lab

 ## Project Overview
 This project involves building a security monitoring lab to explore threat detection and incident response in a controlled environment.
 It covers the setup of monitoring systems, log analysis, network visibility, and threat hunting techniques, with a focus on simulating real-world scenarios and improving defensive capabilities.